How to bridge the gap between project management and people management

 It’s no secret that people management is probably the most important soft leadership skill that any project manager worth his salt should have.
 Managing manpower efficiently is the first step towards achieving bigger organizational goals.

-The point is how project managers can narrow the gap between project management and people management?
-Here are a few tips that can help you to sync both these specialties for getting better outcomes.
+The point is, how can project managers narrow the gap between project management and people management?
+Here are a few tips to help you sync these specialties for better outcomes.

 Bridging the gap between project management and people management